 The mortgage process isn’t as complicated as you think

 Sure, there’s paperwork involved.
 And you’ll need to become familiar with some new vocabulary terms.
 But we’ve got plenty of resources to help you navigate the process.

-Look at our Homebuying 101 guide to find out what to expect and make a list of questions to ask when you talk to your mortgage loan officer.
+Look at our Homebuying 101 guide to find out what to expect and make a list of questions to ask when you talk to your mortgage representative.
 That’s all the preparation you need to get the ball rolling.

 Ready to start making your home ownership dreams come true?
-Apply today for our 100% home loan financing program.
+Connect with our team today to learn more about our 100% home loan financing program.

 *Standard closing costs and prepaid escrows apply.
 Borrower is required to contribute a minimum of $1,000 and can be used toward closing costs.
 Borrower must have a minimum 680 credit score, other credit qualifications, conditions and restrictions apply.